 To help answer our question, we reached out to some of Vancouver’s top leaders and HR professionals to find out how they’re tackling this issue.
 Together, they offered five solid strategies for successful remote onboarding.

 Letting your new employee know you’re thrilled to have them on the team is a critical component of successful onboarding.
-Jessica Hodgson, Director, HR at Later says “Since we can’t surprise new employees with their desk creatively set up on their first day, we mail a box of company branded swag to their houses.”
-This thoughtful gesture is a simple and effective way to help a new hire feel welcomed, valued, and connected to the team.
+Jessica Hodgson, Director, HR at Later, says “Since we can’t surprise new employees with their desk creatively set up on their first day, we mail a box of company branded swag to their houses.”
+This thoughtful gesture is a simple, effective way to help a new hire feel welcomed, valued, and connected to the team.

 At Elastic Path, new hires receive designated funds to help them enhance their home office space.

 The ability to surprise and delight new teammates sets a positive tone and has lasting impact.
 Remember, “... people will forget what you said, people will forget what you did, but people will never forget how you made them feel.”
 (Maya Angelou)

 How can you surprise and delight new team members?

 How you introduce a new teammate can help them form key connections early on.
 So get creative and personalize the experience.

 Zoë Brownsell, Senior People & Culture Advisor at Elastic Path, humanizes introductions by asking new hires a few personal questions like “‘What’s your favorite vacation destination?”
 They incorporate these answers into the company-wide introduction which can then become talking points during calls with the team.

 At Later, Jessica says they practice “over introducing people”.
 Since new hires will miss out on the natural opportunity to connect with others in-person at the office, they schedule informal online meetings and help introduce them to a wide range of colleagues.